 Under Texas law, if you commit an assault against a family member, a partner in a dating relationship, or even someone that resides in the same household, it can lead to charges of domestic/family violence.
 Domestic/Family assaults are treated more severely than assaults against strangers.

-If a Court finds that you committed an act of domestic/family violence, not only could you face more jail time, but you could also lose certain civil rights, such as the right to posses a firearm.
+If a court finds that you committed an act of domestic/family violence, not only could you face more jail time, but you could also lose certain civil rights, such as the right to possess a firearm.

 Types of Domestic Violence Cases

 There are three types of family violence in Texas.
 Jorge Vela has successfully defended all three.

 A person commits domestic assault by causing bodily harm to a family member or partner.
 The threat of harm is also sufficient.
 The harm must be either intentional or reckless.
 Without prior assault convictions, a defendant will receive a Class A misdemeanor.
 If the defendant has any priors, it is a third-degree felony.

 Causing a family member or partner serious bodily harm is aggravated domestic assault.
 Using a deadly weapon during the act is also aggravated assault.
 This crime is a second-degree felony.

 Continuous Violence Against the Family (Texas Penal Code §25.11):

 A person who commits two or more domestic assaults within 12 months may be charged with continuous violence against the family.
 Neither assault needs to have resulted in an arrest or conviction.
 As well, the assaults need not have been committed against the same victim.
 This crime is a third-degree felony.
 As a felony, it carries a more severe punishment than domestic assault charges.

 With his experience as an assistant district attorney in Austin, Texas, Jorge Vela can help guide you through any of these family violence cases.